homeboy445/auto-Include/README.md

 # auto Include

 Automatically include & remove C++ headers accordingly to your use-case.
 Now, you don't have to worry about all those headers that you constantly need to include or remove, this extension will do all that for you - giving you a smooth C++ programming experience.
+Get it <a href="https://marketplace.visualstudio.com/items?itemName=homeboy445.autoinclude">here</a>.

 ### Note: This extension's current support is limited to pre-defined C++ headers only.